khushnood/TempNodeEmbed_upload/README.md

 # TempNodeEmbed
-**Dynamic Graph Representation Learning for Link Prediction in Dynamic Networks** Please extract the two files (src.rar and data.rar) in the same directory and run the main.py
+**Dynamic Graph Representation Learning for Link Prediction in Dynamic Networks**.

+Please extract the two files (src.rar and data.rar) in the same directory and run the main.py

 **Keywords**: DynamicNodeEmbedding, GraphRepresentationLearning, Dynamic Protein-protein interaction prediction.